TL;DR

 But there is a powerful, proactive solution.
 Private Medical Insurance (PMI) is no longer just for physical ailments.
 It has evolved into a comprehensive wellness tool, offering a direct pathway to rapid mental health support, integrated wellbeing programmes, and financial safeguards that shield your resilience.
 This guide will illuminate the true scale of the UK's burnout crisis and show you how private health cover can be your most vital asset in protecting your health, career, and prosperity.

-According to the latest data from the UK's Health and Safety Executive (HSE), an estimated 875,000 workers are suffering from work-related stress, depression, or anxiety, leading to 17.1 million lost working days.
+According to the latest data from the UK public and industry sources and Safety Executive (HSE), an estimated 875,000 workers are suffering from work-related stress, depression, or anxiety, leading to 17.1 million lost working days.
 When this acute stress becomes chronic and develops into full-blown burnout, the personal financial fallout can be catastrophic.

 But how do we arrive at a figure as high as £3.8 million?
 It's an illustrative calculation of the potential lifetime burden for a high-potential individual whose life is derailed by severe, unmanaged burnout.